JonJagger/cyber-dojo/readme.txt

 Dashboard-Review
 ================
 You can get to the dashboard page in three ways.
-o) from the test page, click the animal image at the top left
+o) from the test page, click the animal image at the bottom right
-o) from the diff page, click the animal image at the top left
+o) from the test page, click the dashboard button on the left.
 o) from the home page, enter the practice session id and click the [review] button.